-Our board of directors approved a grant of stock options covering 13,613 shares of our common stock to each of Ms. Nova and Messrs.
-Elliot and Burrell in connection with this offering, which became effective immediately following the determination of the initial public offering price per share of our common stock.
+We expect to grant a stock option covering 13,613 shares of our common stock to each of Ms. Nova and Messrs.
+Elliot and Burrell in connection with this offering, effective as of immediately following the determination of the initial public offering price per share of our common stock